 Inviting Outdoor Seating Areas

-Whenever I go on home garden tours (there’s lots of them here), I always look for certain things: plants, trees, and shrubs that work wonderfully together (obviously), garden junk/art, and somwehere to sit and dream.
+Whenever I go on home garden tours, I always look for certain things: plants, trees, and shrubs that work wonderfully together (obviously), garden junk/art, and somwehere to sit and dream.
 Not that I plan to do that while visiting gardens, but there’s something about a seating area that makes a garden an outdoor home.

 Some seating areas are purely decorative, using furinture that would be neither cozy or encourage napping.
 Others go for complete comfort, setting a perfect scene for a good book and better nap.